 Housing: Homestays organized by the program

-Qualifications: Comfortable with conversational Spanish, experience working with community-based organizations and children/youth
+- Experience working with community-based organizations and children/youth

 Podcasts for Peace is a youth-focused community center that enriches the lives of over 400 young people in Acahualinca, Managua, Nicaragua.
 We teach digital arts and offer a variety of other enrichment activities and educational classes to children and youth.
 Our classes and projects equip participants to become agents of change by starting with their own lives and then looking out at the needs of their neighbors.
 A central component of Podcasts for Peace is its Youth Media Program, which promotes media literacy and production skills, social justice values, community activism, critical thinking, and leadership.

 Mission: Our programs engage children’s curiosity, kindness, and creativity, while developing the leadership potential of adolescents through collaborative community engagement.

 Podcasts for Peace facilitates creative and intellectual expression through digital media to empower youth leaders and promote social justice through collaborative community engagement.

 Community: Acahualinca is located on the northern part of Nicaragua’s capital city, Managua, which borders the shore of lake Xolotlan and the municipal dump.
 The community is divided into seven smaller sections including Alemania Democratica, where Podcasts for Peace is located, which is home to around 800 people.
 More than 70 percent of the population works in the informal sector and 70 percent live in extreme poverty.